Sinosphere: Writing systems

 Chinese characters are considered the common culture that unifies the languages and cultures of many East Asian nations.
 Today, mainland China, Malaysia, and Singapore use Simplified Chinese characters, whereas Taiwan, Hong Kong, and Macau use Traditional Chinese characters.

 Historically, Japan, Korea, and Vietnam have also used Chinese characters.
 Today, they are still used in Japan and South Korea, albeit in different forms.

-Japan still uses kanji but has also invented kana, inspired by the Chinese cursive script.
+Japan invented kana, inspired by the Chinese cursive script, which is the main script used today.
+However, it is still heavily supplemented by the use of kanji to aid in disambiguation of homonyms.

 Korea used to write in hanja but has invented an alphabetic system called hangul that is nowadays the majority script.
-However, hanja is still a required subject in South Korea schools.
-Most names are also written in hanja.
+Most names still use hanja in addition to the hangul names, however, hanja names are rarely used in everyday life.
 Hanja is also studied and used in academia, newspapers, and law—areas where a lot of scholarly terms and Sino-Korean loanwords are used and necessary to distinguish between otherwise ambiguous homonyms.

 Vietnam used to write in chữ Hán (Chinese characters) in Classical Chinese texts (Hán văn).
 In the 8th century, the Vietnamese began inventing many of their own chữ Nôm characters.
 Since French colonization, they have switched to using a modified version of the Latin alphabet called chữ Quốc ngữ.
 Chinese characters had a long and great influence on Vietnamese history and literature, and thus still hold a special place in Vietnamese culture.
 In Vietnam (and North Korea), chữ Hán can be seen in temples, cemeteries, and monuments as well as serving as decorative motifs in art and design.

 Zhuang people are similar to the Vietnamese in that they used to write in Sawgun (Chinese characters) and have invented many of their own characters, called Sawndip.
 Sawndip is still used informally and in traditional settings, but the Chinese government officially promotes the use of an alphabetical script, which it introduced in 1957, for the language.